 Why you need to calculate Amazon FBA profitability upfront

 Figuring out your profitability is a crucial business admin task if you sell physical products via Amazon FBA.
 It may seem difficult to keep track of Amazon FBA fees.
 However, whether you are a first-time seller or an experienced FBA seller, it is crucial to do proper research and calculate each product.
-This includes taking into consideration order revenue, seller fees, and production and fulfillment costs, as well as platform costs.
+This includes taking into consideration order revenue, seller fees, production and fulfillment costs, as well as platform costs.

-Amazon sellers who don’t keep a track of Amazon fees can find their profits dropping or they’re barely covering their cost.
+Amazon sellers who don’t keep a track of Amazon fees can find their profits dropping or they’re barely covering their costs.
 Once you have products in the wild, it is important to stay on top of your expenses and fees to ensure that your business runs smoothly.

 Here’s the step by step process to use Amazon FBA Calculator

 FBA calculator can be used for any item you wish to sell on Amazon.
 You can use any search term (e.g., round clock, wooden clock, round wooden alarm clock) to get started with the FBA calculator.
 Round clock, wooden clock, or round alarm clock that is associated with the product, its ASIN, EAN, and ISBN.